ImageMagick/MagickCache/README.md

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You will now want to create the cache and populate it with images, video, audio, and any associated metadata.

 ## Create a MagickCache
 You will require a place to store and retrieve your content.
-Let's create a MafgickCache on our local filesystem:
+Let's create a MagickCache on our local filesystem:

 ```
 $ magick-cache -passkey ~/.passkey create /opt/magick-cache